progval/Limnoria/plugins/Factoids/README.rst

 .. _conf-supybot.plugins.Factoids.showFactoidIfOnlyOneMatch:

 supybot.plugins.Factoids.showFactoidIfOnlyOneMatch
   This config variable defaults to "True", is network-specific, and is  channel-specific.

   Determines whether the bot will reply with the single matching factoid if only one factoid matches when using the search command.

+.. _conf-supybot.plugins.Factoids.web:

+supybot.plugins.Factoids.web
+  This is a group of:

+  .. _conf-supybot.plugins.Factoids.web.channel:

+  supybot.plugins.Factoids.web.channel
+    This config variable defaults to "False", is network-specific, and is  channel-specific.

+    Determines whether factoids can be displayed via the web server.

+  .. _conf-supybot.plugins.Factoids.web.enable:

+  supybot.plugins.Factoids.web.enable
+    This config variable defaults to "False", is not network-specific, and is  not channel-specific.

+    Determines whether the Factoids plugins will be browsable on the HTTP server.